lambda-feedback/user-documentation/docs/opportunities.md

 # Opportunities

+2023/06/05: there are no vacancees at the moment.
+The positions below are now filled.

 ## Principal Full Stack Developer

 We are recruiting a _Principal Full Stack Developer_ to work on the [Lambda Feedback project](https://teachingengineers.wordpress.com/2022/07/18/computers-make-us-human/).